How to Tell the Difference Between Mold and Trichomes on Cannabis

 Final Thoughts on How to Tell the Difference Between Mold and Trichomes on Your Weed

 Cannabis has a shelf life of many months as long as it is dried and cured correctly.
 Ideally, it should be hung upside down to dry for several days.
-Then it should be stored in airtight glass containers when the moisture level is low enough.
+Then, when the moisture level is low enough, it should be stored in airtight glass containers.
 When you get it right and store it correctly, your weed should last for at least six months, if not longer.

 However, when marijuana isn’t dried correctly or thoroughly enough, mold can form.
 Learn how to spot it because moldy weed can be deadly if you have a weak immune system.